leth4/Colorlink/README.md

 # Colorlink

 An editor tool that allows to quickly swap the entire color palette of the game.
-Works with materials, components, prefabs and assets, by directly linking SerializeProperties and material properties to the palette — no extra components needed!
+Works with materials, components, prefabs and assets, by directly linking serialized properties and material properties to the palette — no extra components needed!
 The tool is **editor only** and can't be used in builds.

 ![image](https://user-images.githubusercontent.com/44412176/236405859-6416a5f9-b133-4374-9ac6-5ae11986c54f.gif)